Sullivan's Travels: Critical response

 Sullivan's Travels was not immediately successful at the box office as were earlier Sturges films such as The Great McGinty and The Lady Eve, and received mixed critical reception.
 Although the review in The New York Times called the film "the most brilliant picture yet this year" and praised Sturges' mix of escapist fun with underlying significance, The Hollywood Reporter said that it lacked the "down to earth quality and sincerity which made [Sturges's] other three pictures a joy to behold" and that "Sturges...fails to heed the message that writer Sturges proves in his script.
 Laughter is the thing people want—not social studies."
 The New Yorkers review said that "anyone can make a mistake, Preston Sturges, even.
 The mistake in question is a pretentious number called Sullivan's Travels."
 Nevertheless, the Times named it as one of the ten best films of 1941, and the National Board of Review nominated it as best picture of the year.

 Over time, the reputation of the film has improved tremendously, and it is now considered a classic; at least one reviewer called it Sturges's "masterpiece" and "one of the finest movies about movies ever made."
-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 100% based on 41 reviews, with an average rating of 8.7/10.
+On the review aggregator website Rotten Tomatoes, it holds an approval rating of perfect 100% based on 43 reviews, with an average rating of 8.9/10.
+Its critics' consensus reads, "Blending screwball comedy with a socially conscious message, Sullivan's Travels offers delightful proof of writer-director Preston Sturges' ability to provoke serious thought as well as helpless laughter."

 In 2020, Diabolique Magazine described Lake's character as "captivating, magical, and extremely sexy, whether sitting on McCrea's lap in a bathrobe and combing his hair or walking along the road in a hobo overcoat ...
 She wasn't great with all her dialogue but Sturges made her spit it out at rapid-fire pace and protected her limitations.
 It's a performance for the ages."

 Home media

 Sullivan's Travels was released on video in the United States on March 16, 1989, and re-released on June 30, 1993.
 The film was re-released in the United Kingdom with a restored print on May 12, 2000.

 The Criterion Collection issued a special edition DVD of the film on August 21, 2001, before reissuing a newly restored version of the film both DVD and Blu-ray in 2015.
+Previously, the film was also released on Blu-ray in the UK by Arrow Video under the Arrow Academy label in 2014.